-- Butter a 9×13 pan and spread nuts over the bottom.
+- Generously butter a 13x9 baking pan and spread chopped nuts over the bottom

-- Melt butter, brown sugar and cinnamon in microwave stirring until well blended.
+- Melt butter, brown sugar, and cinnamon in microwave stirring

 The next morning:

-- Place pan back in oven and turn on to 350 F.
+- Place pan back in cold oven and turn on to 350 F

 All text and photographs on Never Enough Thyme are copyright protected.
 Please do not use any material from this site without obtaining prior permission.
 If you'd like to post this recipe on your site, please create your own original photographs and either re-write the recipe in your own words or link to this post.